 - Right-click on the clip in a sequence and choose Time Interpolation > Frame Blending | Frame Sampling.

-- Open the Speed/Duration dialog box and use the Time Interpolation drop-down menu.
+- Open the Speed/Duration dialog box and use the Time Interpolation drop-down.

-- Open the Export Settings dialog and use the Time Interpolation drop-down menu (this method will only apply to exported media).
+- Open the Export Settings dialog and use the Time Interpolation drop-down (this method only applies to exported media).